josh-works/josh-works.github.io/_posts/2021-02-18-driven-by-compression-progress.md

 A self-improving, computationally limited, subjective observer is a fancy way of saying "a normal person".
 I'm a self-improving, computationally limited, subjective observer.

 I feel a little dose of dopamine in my brain when I encounter novel information, and I have learned to predicted it or anticipate it better than I think I would have.
-A sign of "better prediction" or "compression" is when I can _name the author or phenomena that is a likely motivating force for the unfolding of the story/event.
+A sign of "better prediction" or "compression" is when I can _name a principle elucidated by an author or a known phenomena_ that is a likely precipitating cause for the unfolding of the story/event.

 > Curiosity is the desire to create or discover more non-random, non-arbitrary, regular data that is novel and surprising not in the traditional sense of Boltzmann and Shannon but in the sense that it allows for compression progress because its regularity was not yet known.